dev-guy/geo/docs/country-selection-requirements.md

   row should be selected.
 The currenltly selected row should still be
   the bottom row in the viewport.

-4. When the tab key is pressed in the search input box, the focus should move to the expand/collapse button in the first group.

 5. When the shift-tab key is pressed in the search input box, focus should go to the previous item in the form.